 Part One: Adopt a Good Chairside Manner

-Some business owners, recognizing the power of online reviews, attempt to game the system by flooding their own Yelp page with reviews they've written themselves, or exchange free services or discounts for positive reviews.
+Some business owners, recognizing the power of online reviews, attempt to increase their reviews and ratings by flooding their own Yelp page with reviews they've written themselves, or exchange free services or discounts for positive reviews.

 Those shortcuts are easy in the short run but potentially disastrous in the long run, because your page may get flagged or banned if you're caught posting fake reviews or breaking a review site's rules about incentives.